- Hahnbee Choi, Cert. CN

 Acana chooses to use legumes in this recipe as its carbohydrate source.
 The 2 "main" carbs are green peas and red lentils, but others are added and shown later due to ingredient splitting.

-Legumes are high in protein, but they are incomplete, meaning they do not supply all essential amino acids.
+Legumes are high in protein but incomplete, meaning they do not supply all essential amino acids.
 Many companies use plant-based proteins to boost the protein content, but it does not mean that it is a bioavailable source.
 Legumes are also abundant in anti-nutrients which inhibit the absorption of nutrients.
 This is why nuts and seeds must be soaked 24 hours before feeding.
 Soaking helps reduce the anti-nutrients (phytic acid) and allows for better digestion.

 Other notable ingredients include: